 Frozen / 150g / Approx £2

 For quite a few years, these Quorn rashers were the only mainstream bacon-alternative I remember coming across.
 They come in chilled and frozen options and the recipes are slightly different - there's not really a difference in the flavour between the two, but the chilled ones are lower in fat.
 They are quite thin and quite lacking in the texture department.
-If you buy them frozen you'll find the rashers are frozen together and it can be a bit of a pain separating them, Given how good other brands are getting, it might be time for Quorn to tinker with their recipe.
+If you buy them frozen you'll find the rashers are frozen together and it can be a bit of a pain separating them, Given how good other brands are getting, it might be time for Quorn to give their recipe a major overhaul.